 Horses have long been used for therapy.
 In children, simply grooming and leading a horse around has been shown to reduce PTSD symptoms.
 Just the repetitive act of petting a kitten, bunny or puppy with soft fur is known to bring calm to kids and adults alike.

 6. Pets boost your social wellbeing.

 Pets can even help us be more social—an important part of overall wellbeing.
 Research has shown that the presence of pets in a classroom significantly increases social interaction between children with autism and their peers.
 Children also displayed more positive emotions and behaviors like smiling and laughing when in the presence of classroom pets.
-Your classroom may be at home right now, but many teachers are citing positive interactions during class Zoom meetings with their students showing off their pets.
 And for adults, getting out to walk your dog (or cat!) can quickly lead to smiling, waving and even chatting from a safe distance with other pet owners and neighbors.
 What a great way to get social and active at the same time.

 Check with your local humane society or rescue shelter to see what pets they have available that may be a good fit for you, your family and your lifestyle.
 Make sure to thank your furry (or feathery, scaly, slimy or slippery) friend for all they add to your life—and health!